lakshyarao22/alexa/macOS-Quick-Start-Guide.md

 ## Build the SDK

 1. Run CMake to generate the build dependencies.
+To get debug logs from the sample app, add `-DCMAKE_BUILD_TYPE=DEBUG` to the end of your command.
+For more information, see [Debug builds](https://github.com/alexa/avs-device-sdk/wiki/Build-Options#debug-builds).

-This command declares that gstreamer is enabled, and provides the path to PortAudio.
+In this example it is declared that gstreamer is enabled, and provides the path to PortAudio, and also enables debug logging (which is optional):

     **IMPORTANT**: Replace all instances of `{home}` with the absolute path to your home directory.
 For example: `/Users/courtneybarnett/`.

     ```shell
     cd ~/sdk-folder/sdk-build